makedeb/mist/README.md

 makedeb -si
 ```

-> Mist needs the latest version of the Rust compiler toolchain in order to build.
-It may work with older releases, but they're not tested against and aren't guaranteed to work.
-If you're system's repositories don't contain the latest release, the Rust toolchain can be installed from the [MPR](https://mpr.makedeb.org/packages/rustc) or the Prebuilt-MPR.
+> Mist currently requires the nightly version of the Rust compiler toolchain in order to build.
+To build it locally, it's recommended to use [rustup](https://rustup.rs), which will automatically manage and update the nightly toolchain on your local system.
+If preferred, rustup can be installed from the [MPR](https://mpr.makedeb.org/packages/rustup) or the Prebuilt-MPR.

 ## Contributing
 If there's something you want added/fixed in Mist, feel free to open a pull request.
 There aren't many guidelines on what you should do quite yet, so just submit your changes and we can figure out what to do from there!